Learnware-LAMDA/Learnware/examples/dataset_llm_workflow/README.md

 ## Introduction

-Learnware Retrieval with Parameter Vector Specification
+This workflow refers to Section 5 of our paper "Learnware Retrieval with Parameter Vector Specification".
+We build three learnware dock systems of 8B-level LLMs across three domains: finance, healthcare, and mathematics.
+We evaluate them on public evaluation benchmarks.

+We first train multiple models under different configurations by SFT on different datasets using LoRA.
+Qwen2.5-7B, Llama3.1-8B, Llama3.1-8B-Instruct are our base models.
+Then we generate specifications for each model and apply a retrieval algorithm to select the most suitable learnware based on user task requirements.
+The retrieved learnware is then evaluated on the corresponding task under the **Task-Level** evaluation setting using EleutherAI's [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).

+We compare PAVE against several baselines, including the Random selection strategy, the Best-single model, base models used for fine-tuning, and well-known LLMs with over 70B parameters.
+Best-single refers to the model with the highest average score among the learnware candidates.

+We do not distinguish between different models fine-tuned with the same instruction dataset, so if our method select a learnware for solving a given task, the performance is actually calculated by the average of all the models with the selected instruction dataset.

 ## Run the code

+Since the evaluation of LLM is a time-consuming process, we provide our evaluation results of all models in a table to help you quickly get the final system performance.

-Run the following command to get results using the model performance table (skip evaluation) in medical/math/finance scenario.
-We recommend you to run these.
+Run the following command to get results using the performance  table of all models in medical/math/finance scenario (skip evaluation). **We recommend you to run these.**

 ```bash
 python workflow.py llm_example medical